 Dr. Lafontant is an Assistant Professor in the Department of Education at CUNY Medgar Evers College, where she teaches courses in Child Development and Early Childhood/Special Education.
 She holds a PhD in Developmental Psychology from Yeshiva University, and a dual Master’s degree in Bilingual Special Education from Bank Street College of Education.
 Dr. Lafontant has enjoyed a multifaceted career which has encompassed teaching, student assessment, early intervention, staff development, and program evaluation.
 Her research activities have been primarily focused on program evaluation, and she is also very interested in the socio-emotional aspects of learning.

-Dr. Graves has successfully defended her dissertation in sociolinguistics at the Linguistics Program at the Graduate Center, where she also earned her MA and MPhil.
+Dr. Syelle Graves holds a PhD in linguistics from the CUNY Graduate Center.
 She graduated Summa Cum Laude from SUNY New Paltz with a BA in French.
 Previously, she served as a Writing across the Curriculum fellow at both City Tech and Bronx Community College; she taught at the university level both as faculty and as a Graduate Teaching Fellow, at LaGuardia and Hunter College, respectively; she served as a linguistics index editor for the Modern Language Association; and she served as lab manager at the Language Acquisition Research Center at Hunter College.
 This past year (2018-2019), she taught full-time as a visiting lecturer of linguistics at CUNY Brooklyn College, and in June 2019, she earned a SUNY New Paltz “40 under Forty” Alumni award.
-On the side, she is a contributing linguist author to the Grammar Girl webguide/podcast, and she volunteers for immigrants’ rights, prison reform, and reducing food waste.
+On the side, she is a contributing author to the Grammar Girl webguide/podcast.